Steps in a Chapter 13 Bankruptcy Case

 4. The court appoints a bankruptcy trustee to administer your case.
 The trustee is charged with reviewing your plan and ensuring it complies with the law, collecting payments under your plan and distributing them to creditors, and monitoring your monthly income and expense reports, among other things.
 Learn more in The Role of the Chapter 13 Bankruptcy Trustee.

 5. The automatic stay takes effect.
 Once you file your papers, bankruptcy's automatic stay goes into effect.
 The trustee will notify your creditors of your filing and the stay.
 The automatic stay prohibits most creditors from continuing with collection actions.
-A few exceptions to the automatic stay exist and some creditors might ask the court to remove the stay.
+A few exceptions to the automatic stay exist, and some creditors might ask the court to remove it so they can continue collection actions.
 Learn more in Bankruptcy's Automatic Stay.

 6. You make your first plan payment.
 Even though your plan will not yet be confirmed, you must begin making payments about one month after you file your papers.

 7. Attend the meeting of creditors.
-Also called the 341 hearing, the bankruptcy trustee conducts the meeting of creditors in a room other than a courtroom.
-The trustee will ask you a series of questions about your papers and finances.
-Creditors can ask questions too, and may object to your proposed plan.
+Also called the "341 hearing," the bankruptcy trustee conducts the meeting of creditors in a conference room, not a courtroom.
+The trustee will ask questions about your papers and finances.
+Creditors can also ask questions to help them determine whether they should object to your proposed plan (objections don't occur at the meeting itself).
 Find out more in What to Expect at the Meeting of Creditors.

 8. Attend the confirmation hearing.
-You or your attorney must go to one court hearing, called the confirmation hearing.
-This is where the court will address any plan objections made by either a creditor or the trustee.
-If all goes well, the court will confirm your plan.
+You or your attorney must attend an additional appearance called the confirmation hearing.
+The judge will address any plan objections filed by a creditor or the trustee.
+If you've proposed a plan that pays creditors what they're entitled to receive, the court will confirm your plan.

 10. Comply with plan requirements and payments.
-For the duration of the repayment period, you must make your plan payments and might have to submit certain documents, like income and expense statements.
+During the repayment period, you must make your plan payments.
+You'll also submit yearly tax returns as they come due.

 11. Complete a personal financial management class.
 You must complete a debtor education class before the end of the case.
 This is separate from the credit counseling required before bankruptcy and discussed in Step 1.

 12. The court grants a discharge and closes your case.
 When the repayment period ends, the court will grant a discharge.
 The discharge wipes out any remaining balance of qualifying debt.
-The court might hold a discharge hearing or choose to mail you the notice without holding a hearing.
+The court might hold a discharge hearing or mail you the notice without a hearing.

 Get Professional Help